apache/directory-studio/README.md

     > build.bat

+### Tests

+* Unit tests included in src/test/java of each plugin are executed automatically and run in 'test' phase
+* Core integration tests in tests/test.integration.core are executed automatically and run in 'integration-test' phase
+* SWTBot based UI integration tests in tests/test/integration.ui are not yet fully working and diabled by default.
+They can be enabled with -Denable-ui-tests.

 ### Build issues

 Tycho doesn't handle snapshot dependencies well.
 The first time a snapshot dependency is used within the build it is cached in `~/.m2/repository/p2`.
 Afterwards any change in the dependency (e.g. ApacheDS or LDAP API) is the considered unless it is deleted from the cache.